stephenjmaher/ipopt-conopt/README.md

 3.  **Link Libraries:** Link your final executable against the compiled bridge object, the CONOPT library, and the Ipopt library.

 **Note:** You **must** link against the original Ipopt library (`libipopt.so` or `libipopt.a`).
 This bridge re-uses Ipopt's underlying object model (like `ReferencedObject` and `SmartPtr`), which requires linking to the original Ipopt library to resolve base class destructors and other utility functions.

+### Modifications to existing source code

+There are some minor changes required to your existing Ipopt interface source code.
+This is mainly related to removing heading includes that are not necessary when using CONOPT.
+Some includes are: `IpTNLPAdapter.hpp` and `IpOrigIpoptNLP.hpp`.
+These examples have come up in my testing, so there are likely more.

+The `IpIpoptCalculatedQuantities` object is not populated by the Ipopt-to-CONOPT bridge.
+This is mainly because many of the calculated quantities are related to the Ipopt algorithm.
+As such, these are not relevant for CONOPT.
+It is necessary to remove references to `IpIpoptCalculatedQuantities` in the `finalize_solution` and `intermediate_callback` callbacks.
+In these callbacks `IpIpoptCalculatedQuantities` is passed as a null pointer.

 ### CMake Example